gustavopinto/gustavopinto.github.com/blog/_posts/2020-4-28-How-to-write-a-short-book-in-20-hours.md

 Second, because I also took for granted what I learned in the past.
 For instance, I did not have to do much research on the topic (it was fresh on my mind), and I did not need to master the tools used (it took 10 minutes to have a book template and about 30 minutes to have a cover).

 It would be a different story I had to write about a subject that I am not super comfortable with.

+Finally, it's also important to notice that, as a researcher, a good proportion of my job is devoted to writing.
+I have been writing a lot over the last 10 years lot, so I'm used to technical writing.
+I'm not a fluent writer (I am not fluent in English either), but writing is not a big issue to me.